harryle95/DrivingLicense/question_bank.md

 ___
 Yes

-### Can you overtake or make a U-turn on a single continuous line to the left of a broken line to enter or leave the road?
+### Can you overtake or make a U-turn on a single continuous line to the left of a broken line?

 ![](./assets/two_white_line_continuous_near_you.png)